Guiding You Through Life’s Legal Challenges in Child Support

 How Do I Start a Child Support Case in Frisco?

-To initiate a child support case in Frisco, you must first file a petition with the appropriate county court, often in collaboration with our child support attorney Frisco.
+To initiate a child support case in Frisco, you must first file a petition with the appropriate county court, often in collaboration with our child support attorney in Frisco.
 We assist you by preparing necessary documents, providing legal advice through every step, and representing your interests during any required hearings.
 It's vital to gather financial documentation, comprehensive income details, and any relevant custody agreements to support your case effectively.

 What Happens If a Parent Refuses to Pay Child Support?